robsimpsondev/exchange_rate_history/README.md

 The default source looks for a data file at the source uri and parses it into memory.
 A new file is created called `<Source.name>_exchange_rate_data.xml` from which data will be loaded first during source initialization, if possible.

-Each source object must also have a `:rate_parser` method defined, that reads the data and returns a Hash of the form
+Each source object must also have a `:source_rate_parser` method defined, that reads the data and returns a Hash of the form
 ```
 => {'date_str1' => {'GBP' => 0.9, 'USD' => 1.1, 'XXX' => 100.123, ... },
 ... 'date_str2' => {'GBP' => 0.9, 'USD' => 1.1, 'XXX' => 100.123, ... },